Smoked Chicken Wings (Optional Sweet +Spicy Glaze)

 Instructions

-• Season the Wings.
-Sprinkle the dry rub over the wings, ensuring each piece is evenly coated.
+• Season the wings.
+Sprinkle the dry rub over the wings, making sure each piece is evenly coated.
 Let the wings sit for at least 15 minutes to allow the flavors to penetrate.

-• Prepare the Glaze (Optional).
+• Make the glaze (optional).
 About 30 minutes before the wings are done, prepare the glaze.
 In a small saucepan over medium heat, combine the honey, soy sauce, apple cider vinegar, butter, and chili flakes if using.
 Stir until the butter is melted and the ingredients are well combined.
 Simmer for about 5 minutes until slightly thickened.

 • Serve.
 Remove the wings from the smoker and let them rest for a few minutes.
 Serve hot with any remaining glaze on the side for dipping.